wubr2000/tensorflow-IPythonNotebook/neural-style/README.md

 ![output](images/output_hkphoto2.jpg)

-These were the input images used (My wife and I in Hong Kong):
+These were the input images used (us in Italy):

 ![input-content](images/italyphoto.jpg)